jptweb/IGME-110-Fall-2025/documents/p4-3-final.md

 ---

-> **Final Exam Bonus:** There's an optional video showcase during finals week where you can earn up to 4 bonus points!
+> ~~**Final Exam Bonus:** There's an optional video showcase during finals week where you can earn up to 4 bonus points!
 Submit the [Video Showcase Signup Form](https://forms.gle/yC4UWL3GRc2LgiC18) before the session.
-See [Week 15B Notes](../weekly/15B.md) for full details.
+See [Week 15B Notes](../weekly/15B.md) for full details.~~ This was completed on Monday morning.

 ---

 ## AI & Editing Tools Policy

 This project is designed to give you hands-on experience with video editing software.
-The skills you build here—working with timelines, making cuts, mixing audio, timing transitions—are foundational for future coursework and professional work.
+The skills you build here: working with timelines, making cuts, mixing audio, timing transitions are foundational for future coursework and professional work.

 **You MAY use AI tools for:**
 - Brainstorming your concept or script